Crews focus on gas lines in New York building explosion

-NEW YORK Emergency crews clearing debris from the site of two New York City apartment buildings leveled in a gas explosion four days ago said they expected to reach an underground area on Sunday where natural gas lines could reveal what caused the deadly blast.
+NEW YORK, March 16 Emergency crews clearing debris from the site of two New York City apartment buildings leveled in a gas explosion said they expected to reach an underground area on Sunday where natural gas lines could reveal what caused the deadly blast.

 "We are still operating as a search-and-recovery and we are still clearing debris," spokesman Khalid Baylor said.
-No more people are believed trapped in the wreckage.
+No more people are believed to be trapped in the wreckage of the building.

 Investigators want to reach the front of the basements where gas pipes and meters are located to determine whether a natural gas leak led to the explosion and, if so, what caused the breach.